RommelTJ/ml_learning/deep_learning_for_coders/lesson3/01_Lesson3.md

 engineers.

 ## End of Chapter 2 Recap + Blogging

+Writing is important.
+Things get more complicated.
+Writing down what you learned helps solidify learning.

 ## Starting MNIST from scratch
 ## untar_data and path explained
 ## Exploring at the MNIST data